-As we ease into fall, I’m once again painfully aware of the looming colder temperatures and their potential to bring a variety of less than desirable travel scenarios.
+As we ease into the fall season, I’m painfully aware of looming colder temperatures and their potential to invite a variety of less than desirable travel scenarios.

-While the weather conditions here are less severe than anywhere I’ve lived to date, road conditions do periodically create obstacles.
+While the weather conditions in the Pacific Northwest are less severe than anywhere I’ve lived to date, road conditions do periodically create obstacles.
 With that in mind, I realized it was time to restock and reorganize my mobile emergency kit.
-There’s a certain amount of comfort in being prepared for the unexpected.
+After all, there’s emotional comfort in being prepared for the unexpected.

-A few basic essentials like a flashlight, water, a window scraper, first aid supplies, warm clothing–and if you wear contacts like me, perhaps even an extra pair of glasses–can fit easily into a small bag that can be tucked in the corner of the car.
+A few basic essentials, like a flashlight, water, a window scraper, first aid supplies, warm clothing–and if you wear contacts like me, perhaps even an extra pair of glasses–can fit easily into a small bag that can be tucked in the corner of the car or trunk.

 The DMV offers this list for roadside emergency kits.